Komatsu and Kaga, Ishikawa Prefecture

 Editor's Column “The Path of Japanese Crafts” Part1: Japanese Aesthetic Sense VOL.7

 When discussing the aesthetics of Japanese craftsmanship, there are several essential aspects that cannot be overlooked.
 One of these is the concept of “Yo-no-bi.”
-Although commonly translated as “the beauty of everyday things,” the phrase literally means “the beauty of use,” and refers not only to the beauty of the crafts themselves, but also to a beauty inherent in their ...
+Although commonly translated as “the beauty of everyday things,” the phrase literally means ...

 Editor's Column “The Path of Japanese Crafts” Part1: Japanese Aesthetic Sense VOL.6